Hurghada Tours to Luxor

 Luxor’s most famous sites include the Karnak Temple, Luxor Museum, and the Valley of the Kings, where Tutankhamun’s tomb was discovered.
 Landious Travel offers the best-priced Luxor Tours from Hurghada, Makadi, Sahl Hashesh, El Gouna, Somabay, and Safaga with high-quality service, ensuring an unforgettable experience.
 The West Bank Necropolis, which includes the Valley of the Kings and Queens, lies across the River Nile.
 Luxor is a top tourist attraction that significantly contributes to the economy of the modern city.

 All Hurghada excursions to Luxor are offered by air-conditioned private car, with a personal tour guide waiting for you in Luxor.
 You can choose between one-day private excursions to Luxor from Hurghada, overnight excursions to Luxor from Hurghada, or even enjoy a hot air balloon ride in Luxor while watching the sunrise.
 Landious Travel also organizes Luxor & Cairo for two days, Luxor & Abu Simbel by Private excursion tour from Hurghada, or special deals for more extended stays in Luxor.
-For example, a four-night cruise excursion from Luxor to Aswan or from Aswan to Luxor can be arranged at the best price.
+For example, we can arrange a four-night cruise excursion from Luxor to Aswan or Aswan to Luxor, which can be at the best price.

 Luxor

-Known as the world’s most incredible “open-air museum”, the ancient Egyptian capital of Luxor, Thebes, is an archaeologist’s dream with temples, monuments, and tombs to discover.
-Hurghada day trips to Luxor are one of the most popular excursions in Egypt.
+Known as the world’s most incredible “open-air museum”, the ancient Egyptian capital of Luxor, Thebes, is an archaeologist’s dream with temples, monuments, and tombs to discover—Hurghada day trips to Luxor are among the most popular excursions in Egypt.

 Luxor is the world’s most incredible open-air museum and is worth the trip to Egypt alone.
 Its setting on the banks of the Nile is the icing on the cake.
 Luxor’s attractions are like a roll-call of ancient Egypt’s top treasures.
 The Memorial Temple of Hatshepsut, the Valley of the Kings, Karnak, the Colossi of Memnon, the Tombs of the Nobles, the Precinct of Amun-Re and the Luxor Temple are some better-known ones.
 And, for a snapshot of the riches unearthed by archaeologists nearby, the Luxor Museum has an unbeatable collection of artefacts.